jaco4873/cds-visual-analytics-2025/README.md

 The project is organized into multiple assignments, each focusing on different aspects of visual analytics:

-- **Assignment 1**: Simple image search algorithm using color histograms
+- **Assignment 1**: Image search algorithm using color histograms and embedding
 - **Assignment 2**: Image classification benchmarks with Logistic Regression and Neural Networks
-- **Assignment 3**: Transfer learning with pretrained CNNs for Lego brick classification
+- **Assignment 3**: Transfer learning with CNNs for Lego brick classification
 - **Assignment 4**: Face detection

 ## Quickstart